RedGuest2722/MRSC/Notes.md

 -- Redstone is shortened to RS

--- use a Digital reciever for junctions regarding dectors -- use comp IDs for transmitting signal mode.
--- hold signal ahead data to transmit to previous for allowing across junction
+-- hold signal ahead data to transmit to previous for allowing across junction on exit computer

 Need to do: